 If you wish to carry out these services as a freelance solicitor, then these rules (S10.2(b) of the SRA Authorisation Of Individuals Regulations apply.
 If you otherwise would be, you will not be regarded as acting as a sole practitioner and you will not therefore need to be authorised as a recognised sole practice if: a) your practice consists entirely of carrying on activities which are not reserved legal activities; or b)any reserved legal activities you carry on are provided through an authorised body or an authorised non-SRA firm, or in circumstances in which you:

-- have practised as a solicitor or an REL for a minimum of three years since admission or registration;
+- have practised as a solicitor for a minimum of three years since admission or registration;

 - are self-employed and practise in your own name, and not through a trading name or service company;